WayneDW/DeepLight_Deep-Lightweight-Feature-Interactions/README.md

-# DeepLight: A Sparse DeepFwFM for accelerating the predictions on inference time.
+# DeepLight: Deep Lightweight Feature Interactions

 Deploying the end-to-end deep factorization machines has a critical issue in prediction latency.
 To handle this issue, we study the acceleration of the prediction by conducting structural pruning for DeepFwFM, which ends up with 46X speed-ups without sacrifice of the state-of-the-art performance on Criteo dataset.